harshthorwat/dataStructure/README.md

 Run it on linux enviroment using gcc command

-for windows use code blocks ide.
+for windows use code blocks IDE.